StevensMark/Coding-Helper/index.md

 ```markdown
 npm install
 ```
-## Property has no initializer and is not definitely assigned in the constructor
+## ERROR: Property has no initializer and is not definitely assigned in the constructor

 ```markdown
 @Input('title') title: string;                 Typescript can throw error